Tietoevry-Create/zephyr-doom/README.rst

 This is a port of `Doom (1993)`_ for `Zephyr RTOS`_.

 The project is forked from `nrf-doom`_ (commit `2d42413`_), which is forked from `Chocolate Doom`_ version 3.0.0.
-This is an internship project which aims to create a dedicated port of the game, ensuring compatibility with various System-on-Chips (SoCs) by meeting specific system requirements such as CPU, RAM, and Flash storage.
-The objective is to optimize the game to run seamlessly on different SoCs, leveraging the capabilities of Zephyr real-time operating system.
+The objective of this internship project is to develop a Zephyr port of the game, making sure it can run on different System-on-Chips (SoCs).
+This endeavor will be divided into several stages, presented as Minimum Viable Product (MVP) packages.

-Zephyr-Doom has only been tested with shareware version of Doom 1
+Zephyr-Doom has only been tested with shareware version of Doom 1.

 ======================= ================= ================================
  Game                    Status            Comment